Daniel-KM/Omeka-S-module-Internationalisation/README.md

 in particular dates.
 It may or may not be installed by default on your server, so check the system information in the bottom of the admin board of Omeka.

+See general end user documentation for [installing a module].

-This module may use the optional module [Generic] if installed.
+This module requires the module [Common], that should be installed first.

 The module uses external libraries, so use the release zip to install it, or use and init the source.

-See general end user documentation for [installing a module].

 * From the zip

 Download the last release [Internationalisation.zip] from the list of releases (the master does not contain the dependency), and uncompress it in the `modules` directory.

 * From the source and for development

-If the module was installed from the source, rename the name of the folder of the module to `Internationalisation`, go to the root of the module, and run:
+If the module was installed from the source, rename the name of the folder of the module to `Internationalisation`, and go to the root module, and run:

 ```sh
 composer install --no-dev
 ```

+Then install it like any other Omeka module and follow the config instructions.

 **Important**: Read below to display all translations for interface and metadata.